mballeza/Syllabus-Prep/README.md

 # Syllabus Prep

 Syllabus Prep is way for students of the Oregon Music Teachers Association (OMTA) to study and prepare for their syllabus tests.
-Syllabus Prep will cover music theory for each syllabus level including scales, arpeggios, chord progressions, and ear training.
-This project is intended for development in the Swift language, and will eventually be released to the Apple Store.
+Syllabus Prep will cover music theory for each syllabus level including ear training, rhythm training, and sight reading.
+This project is being developed in XCode in the Swift 3 language, and will eventually be released to the Apple Store.

-## Authors
+## Author

 * **Matthew Balleza**

 - *Initial work* - [mballeza](https://github.com/mballeza)

-- *Contact info* - matthewballeza@gmail.com
+- *Contact info* - matthewballeza@gmail.com, mballeza.vm@gmail.com

 ## License